fnchooft/elm-example-soup-nuts1/README.md

 elm-reactor 0.17.1
 Listening on http://localhost:8000/
 ```
+Now click on the src-folder and open index.html

 If you want to see the elm-app on another computer in your network, you can start elm-reactor like this:
 ```bash
 elm-reactor -a 0.0.0.0
 ```
-This will bind the reactor on all interfaces.
+*This will bind the reactor on all interfaces.*

 ## Changes